 During an election campaign, there are few things that give a left-wing politician greater joy and pleasure than to talk about taxing the rich.

-Case in point: During the 2015 federal election, Justin Trudeau unveiled his plan to raise taxes on wealthy Canadians, but things didn’t turn out as he predicted.
+Case in point: During the 2015 federal election, Justin Trudeau unveiled his plan to raise taxes on wealthy Canadians, but things didn’t turn out as planned.

 Trudeau promised to create a new tax bracket of 33% on Canadians who earn more than $200,000 a year.
-Unlike his promise to balance the budget, this was a promise he kept.
+Unlike his promise to balance the budget in 2019-20, this was a promise he kept.

 The new tax rate took effect January 1, 2016.
 The Liberal party platform said it would result in 2.8 billion dollars in additional revenue.

-That prediction was flat wrong.
+That prediction did not come true.
 Here are the actual numbers:

 |Fiscal Year||Personal income tax revenues|